Willy Wonka (musical)

-Roald Dahl's Willy Wonka is a musical with a book by Tim McDonald and Leslie Bricusse and music by Bricusse and Anthony Newley based on Roald Dahl's 1964 book Charlie and the Chocolate Factory and its 1971 movie adaptation Willy Wonka & the Chocolate Factory.
-The musical was commissioned by Music Theatre International, and is licensed by them for performance by amateur theatre groups.
+Roald Dahl's Willy Wonka, also known simply as Willy Wonka, is a musical with music and lyrics by Leslie Bricusse and Anthony Newley and a book by Bricusse and Timothy Allen McDonald.
+It is based on the 1964 novel Charlie and the Chocolate Factory by Roald Dahl.
+The musical was commissioned by Music Theatre International and is licensed for performance by amateur theatre groups.

 Development

 After getting approval from the Dahl estate, McDonald and Bricusse worked together on the musical.
-McDonald said "Our challenge was to create a live theatrical musical event that satisfied your expectations of the book and the film – but hopefully gave you another experience also."
+McDonald said, "Our challenge was to create a live theatrical musical event that satisfied your expectations of the book and the film – but hopefully gave you another experience also."
 They used music that Bricusse and his former musical collaborator Newley, who had died in 1999, had created for the 1971 movie, and Bricusse also wrote new songs with a "retro-sounding" style that matched the earlier music.